shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “This is your top priority.
 I know you can do it in that amount of time.
 Bye.”
 Lemilay left.

-Ersatzica sat down on a bench in the town square, trying to process what just happened.
-She wants to build the lookout, and find out more about the boots.
+Ersatzica sat down on a bench in the town square, trying to process what had just happened.
+She wants to build the lookout and find out more about the boots.
 She wants to make Mother proud by converting the boots, but she also doesn’t want to get on Lemilay’s bad side.

 “Ersie!”
 Mudrich ran up to her from across the town square.